Open-Technology-Foundation/stopwords.bash/README.md

 ### Structure

-Stopword lists are stored in the NLTK data directory:
+Stopword lists are located in one of these directories (checked in priority order):
-- Default location: `/usr/share/nltk_data/corpora/stopwords/`
-- Can be customized via the `NLTK_DATA` environment variable
+1. `$NLTK_DATA/corpora/stopwords/` (if NLTK_DATA environment variable is set)
+2. `/usr/share/nltk_data/corpora/stopwords/` (if Python NLTK is installed)
+3. `/usr/share/stopwords/` (bundled installation fallback)

+Each location contains:
 - One file per language (e.g., `english`, `spanish`)
 - One stopword per line
 - Alphabetically sorted
 - UTF-8 encoded

+The script automatically detects and uses existing NLTK installations, avoiding data duplication.

 ## Using as a Sourced Function